Planet Bowl

-Planet Bowl is a large tenpin bowling centre in Toronto, Ontario, Canada.
-It was the venue for 10 pin bowling for the 2015 Pan American Games after a change in site from Classic Bowl in Mississauga.
+Planet Bowl is a large 48-lane AMF tenpin bowling alley in Toronto, Ontario, Canada.
+It was the venue for tenpin bowling for the 2015 Pan American Games after a change in site from Classic Bowl in Mississauga.

 The centre, located in the Etobicoke district, is one of the largest in Toronto area with 48 lanes.

 During the 2015 Games the venue was known as the Pan Am Bowling Centre.